AlphaVS-76/AlphaVS-76/README.md

 <!-- ======= -->
 - 📖 I’m currently learning Machine Learning(Supervised), Solidity, and ML Algorithms like Ridge/Lasso Regression.
 - 🤟 Interested in AI/ML, Data Analytics, Web3.0 and BlockChain.
-- 📑 Inn the future, I want to try my hands on Languages/Tools/DBs such as Tensorflow, Scikit-Learn, Keras, Solidity, PyTorch, Django, APIs, Flask, SciPy, OpenCV.
+- 📑 In the future, I want to try my hands on Languages/Tools/DBs such as Tensorflow, Scikit-Learn, Keras, Solidity, PyTorch, Django, APIs, Flask, SciPy, OpenCV.
 <!-- >>>>>>> master -->

 ---